Baekhyun: Personal life

+Education

 Along with fellow Exo members Chanyeol and Suho, Baekhyun attended Kyung Hee Cyber University and took online classes for Culture and Arts Department of Business Administration.

+Military service

 On May 6, 2021, Baekhyun enlisted in South Korea's mandatory military service.
-Having been diagnosed with hypothyroidism, he served as a public service worker instead of an active-duty soldier and was discharged on February 5, 2023.
+Having been diagnosed with hypothyroidism, he served as a public service worker instead of an active-duty soldier, and was discharged on February 5, 2023.
 The following day, he held a live broadcast on YouTube to greet his fans.